aatlasis/cve_manager/README.md

   a) parses NIST NVD CVEs,
   b) prcoesses and exports them to CSV files,
   c) creates a postgres database and imports all the data in it, and
-  d) provides query capabilities for this CVEs database.
+  d) provides (basic) query capabilities for this CVEs database.

-It required Python 2.7.x (soon to be migrated to Python 3)
+It requires Python 3 ("psycopg2" and "requests" python libraries)

 Usage examples: